frankplus/oniro-docs/github.md

   - Use the imperative mood in the _subject_ line for the _title_.
   - The _scope_ prefix (including the colon and the following whitespace) is optional but most of the time highly recommended.
-    For example, fixing an issue for a specific build recipe, would use the recipe name as the _scope_.
+    For example, fixing an issue for a specific part of the code, would use the part name as the _scope_.
   - The _title_ (the part after the _scope_) starts with a capital letter.
   - The entire _subject_ line shouldn\'t exceed 80 characters (same